Adrien Filez

-Augustin Hector Adrien Filez, (27 August 1885 – 15 October 1965), known as Adrien Filez, was a French footballer who played as a striker.
+Augustin Hector Adrien Filez, (27 August 1885 – 15 October 1965), known as Adrien Filez, was a French footballer who played as a forward.

 Career

-Filez played for US Tourcoing and made five appearances for the France football team, including at the 1908 Olympic Games against Denmark, in which France lost 9–0.
+Filez played for US Tourcoing and made five appearances for the France national team, including at the 1908 Olympic Games against Denmark, in which France lost 9–0.
 He also played in the French team's first-ever match, which was a 3–3 draw against Belgium, on 1 May 1904.

 Filez was made Chevallier of the Legion d'Honneur on 20 July 1932 after being Lieutenant of the Second Artillery Mobilization Centre.